code-and-effect/effective_logging/README.md

 Page views always log the current_user when present.

-By default, the request.params, request.format, request.referrer and request.user_agent information is also logged, unless log_page_views :details => false is used.
+By default, the request.params, request.format, request.referrer and request.user_agent information is also logged, unless :details => false is set.

 Instead of logging all requests as per the ApplicationController, it may be easier to selectively log page views on just one or more controllers: